Community-Engaged Learning Program

 The Center for Community-Engaged Learning (CCEL) is a shared endeavor among the Office of the Provost, the Division of Student Affairs, and MSU Extension, designed to create partnerships between the campus and the community to promote community-engaged learning.
 CCEL staff work with MSU faculty, staff, and students as well as members of MSU Extension including county coordinators, area agents, and research specialists.

-The “S” designation identifies academic courses that will incorporate service-learning.
-A Service-Learning Advisory Committee (SLAC) reviews and approves service-learning courses to determine which will be given the “S” designation.
-Students can find the “S” designation on the class schedule as they register for academic coursework.
-A comment will be noted on student transcripts indicating that the student participated in a service-learning course.
+The CEL designation identifies academic courses that will incorporate community-engaged learning.
+A Community-Engaged Learning Advisory Committee (CELAC) reviews and approves community-engaged learning courses to determine which will be given the CEL designation.
+Students can find the CEL designation on the class schedule as they register for academic coursework.
+A comment will be noted on student transcripts indicating that the student participated in a community-engaged learning course.